vectorgrp/OSC-NCAP-scenarios/README.md

 ## Citation

 If you want to refer to this work in publications, please cite "Automated NCAP tests with ASAM OpenSCENARIO"; Jakob Kaths, Benedikt Schott, Hannah Bernauer, Markus Pielmeier, André Pinnel.
-AutoTest Technical Conference, 2024 [In Press].
+AutoTest Technical Conference, 2024.

 ## Legal